Sentry Island

-Sentry Island (Arvia'juaq) is one of several Canadian arctic islands in Nunavut, Canada within western Hudson Bay.
+Sentry Island (Arvia'juaq) is one of several Canadian Arctic islands in Nunavut, Canada, within western Hudson Bay.
 The closest community is Arviat, 13.7 km to the west.

-The island forms part of the Arvia'juaq and Qikiqtaarjuk National Historic Site and a Paallirmiut Inuit summer camp site.
+The island forms part of the Arvia'juaq and Qikiqtaarjuk National Historic Site and a Caribou (Paallirmiut) Inuit summer camp site.
 Sentry Island is a popular place for fishing and hunting.

 History

-The island served as a rest stop for Henry Hudson and his crew during his ill-fated journeys to find the Northwest Passage in 1610 - 1611.
+The island served as a rest stop for Henry Hudson and his crew during his ill-fated journeys to find the Northwest Passage in 1610–1611.

 On July 3, 2018, a man from Arviat was killed in a rare polar bear attack on the island.
 The man was on the island with his children when the polar bear approached them and attacked, killing 31-year-old Aaron Gibbons.
-The bear was killed by two others who were living in the area.
+The bear was killed by two others who were also in the area.